theoryderailed/derelict-/MODULE-01.md

 ## Interpreting Cards on the CS Orpheus

+Card effects primarily impact the zone you are currently in.
 Use the examples below as anchors.
-Adjust severity based on rank and the current state of your tracks.
-Higher ranks should feel harder to ignore or rationalize.
+Higher ranks should feel harder to ignore.

 ### ♠ Spades — Threat / Hostility

 **Low (2–5)**
 You hear wet, dragging movement in the ducts above you.
 When you shine a light into a vent, something pale and jointed pulls back out of sight.
 *Scale down:* Just the sound, no visual.
-*Scale up:* It lingers and follows you for the rest of the cycle.
+*Scale up:* It lingers and follows you.

 **Medium (6–10)**
 A former crew member (or something wearing their suit) steps into the corridor ahead.
-Their movements are wrong — too smooth, or too many joints.
+Their movements are wrong.
 They begin moving toward you.
 *Scale down:* They appear but do not immediately pursue.
 *Scale up:* There are two of them, or the single one is faster than it should be.